 The draft risk evaluation discusses potential risks to workers, occupational non-users, consumers, bystanders, and the environment.
 These initial determinations may change as our evaluation becomes more refined through the public comment and peer review processes.

 On this page:

-- Read the scope document for perchloroethylene under amended TSCA
+- Read the problem formulation for perchloroethylene

-After releasing the scope documents, the dockets for each of the first 10 chemicals were open for public comments.
+After releasing the scope documents for each of the first 10 chemicals undergoing risk evaluation under TSCA, the dockets for each of the first 10 chemicals were open for public comments.
 Read EPA’s Responses to Public Comments Received on the Scope Documents for the First Ten Chemicals for Risk Evaluation under TSCA.
 This document addresses cross-cutting public comments received in response to EPA publishing the scope documents.

 Draft Risk Evaluation